Design the Affordance

 - Narrow waist between layers:

 ~/.trinity/is the invariant — same files, same schemas, across MCP, pip, extension.
-Every backend speaks to that one waist. - Self-correction built in: every override you click flows into
+Every backend speaks to that one waist. - Self-correction built in: the chairman's pick is lens-governed — each council's

 The moat isn't a feature list.
 It's the substrate.
 The labs commercially can't offer a cross-provider preference ledger; Trinity does, because the structure makes it the cheap path.